-Welcome to the Seneca County, NYGenWeb page where your coordinators are Tanya Lee Warren and Daryl VerStreate, Jr..
-You can email us if a link is not working properly, if you have any questions about the site, or if you have information to share with us pertaining to Seneca County, NY families.
+Welcome to the Seneca County, NYGenWeb page where the coordinator is Daryl VerStreate, Jr..
+You can email us if a link is not working properly, if you have any questions about the site, or if you have information to share pertaining to Seneca County, NY families.
 We look forward to hearing from you!

 Please use the search bar below, or the link for search above to search inside this webpage

 Old queries are still available for viewing on the Surname Index to Queries page.
 Most of these queries were posted pre-2000.
 The old hand-placed queries page is no longer updated or maintained, but kept up as their contents may be useful to new researchers.